Creating Visual Impact: Blending 3D Sculptures and Abstract Art in Home Decor

 Preparing Your Design for Plastering

 Start by sketching your design on paper.
 Keep it simple at first.
-Complex designs can be hard to execute in plaster.
-Think about how your design will work in 3D.
+Complex designs can be hard to make in plaster.
+Think about how your design will look in 3D.

-Next, transfer your design to the surface you'll plaster.
+Next, draw your design on the surface you'll plaster.
 Use a light pencil so you can erase easily.
 Make sure your lines are clear.
 They'll guide you as you apply the plaster.

 The Plastering Process: Tips and Techniques